kevuwk/StreamDeck-StreamElements/README.md

 ------
 ## Close Store
-__Close Store__ will close all enabled store items for the designated channel
+__Close Store__ will close all enabled store items for the designated channel that are on the stream deck

 Title - You can use the title on this button